 There are two basic types of telescopes: refractors which rely on lenses to provide very high quality images but they become eye-wateringly expensive at relatively small objective lens sizes.

 The second type is the reflector, which works using mirrors.
 There are a few ‘flavours’ of reflector.

-They have the advantage of giving much bigger apertures for less $, but they also come with some limitations, like portability and the need to collimate.
+They have the advantage of giving much bigger apertures for less money.
+They also come with some limitations, like portability and the need to collimate.

 Finally, we looked at the Schmidt Cassegrain, which is an amalgamation of the best features of both refractors and reflectors.

-They give you great image quality, compactness and all for a price that fittingly sits between the high end refractors and the light bucket Dobsonians.
+SCs give great image quality, compactness and all for a price that fittingly sits between the high end refractors and the light bucket Dobsonians.

 If you’ve learned enough to help you make a choice, why not check out our best telescope reviews!